Health and Safety Policy

 Health, safety and wellbeing

-We are committed to keeping colleagues safe and helping them live a healthier and more sustainable lifestyle so they can be their best at work and home.
-The COVID-19 pandemic has elevated the importance of health, safety and wellbeing to us all.
+We do our best to help colleagues live a healthier and more sustainable lifestyle so they can be their best at work and home.

-Our approach has always been to raise awareness, inspire and motivate colleagues to look after their wellbeing.
+Our approach has always been to raise awareness, and inspire and motivate colleagues to look after their wellbeing.
 We work with a number of partners who help us shape our programme and provide expertise.
-The propositions have essential core services such as Occupational Health, Employee Assistance Programme, free mini health checks and online learning and support resources.
+We offer essential core services such as Occupational Health, Employee Assistance Programme, free mini health checks and online learning and support resources.

 Physical and nutritional wellbeing